cmda-minor-web/real-time-web-2021/course/week-1.md

 **It doesn’t even have to be a chat app, just use the socket.io framework.**

 Think of something that matches your skill level.
 If you have trouble understanding the basics of socket.io, focus on the basics (and talk to us if you need help).

+Extra challenge: Start working on the final app.
+[Look at the exercises from week 2](https://github.com/cmda-minor-web/real-time-web-1920/blob/master/course/week-2.md), pick an API and think of a strong concept.
+Start working on that instead of a barebone app.

 Extra challenge: Instead of socket.io, use the native [server-sent-events][sse]!
 It works very well although sending messages from client to server is trickier.